-Many or most of us probably are in a position where we have an opportunity to coach others, whether that be our team members, our employees, even our bosses.
+Many or most of us probably are in a position where we have an opportunity to coach others, whether that be our team members, our employees, or even our bosses.
 As parents, we may be coaching our children and our spouse.
 And we probably also have the experience where we are being coached by others.

 Many of the approaches we use when coaching others are the same things that make an Agile Coach effective.
 Let’s explore this in detail.